 Mickey’s Not So Scary Halloween Party is incredibly popular this year!
-If you’re visiting Walt Disney World between now and the end of the October, chances are that you’ve at least been tempted to go see the full return of this party.
+If you’re visiting Walt Disney World between now and the end of the October, chances are that you’ve at least been tempted to go see this year’s version of this party.
 And you should be!
-Tickets may be expensive, but the party features the first fully-staffed parade we’ve seen since the parks reopened.
+Tickets may be expensive, but the party features a fully-staffed parade, fireworks, stage shows, plentiful candy, and more.
 And wait times at rides during the party are incredibly low.
 Plus … that Jack Skellington puppet.

 But after you’ve got your tickets, how should you spend your time during the party?
 5 hours seems like a lot, but it passes quickly.
 Especially if you wait for over 2 hours just to see one character!
 So if you’re looking for a good balance of attractions with low waits, trick-or-treating, characters and entertainment, look no further!
 But if you know you want to prioritize one of those things, take this strategy as a starting point, and have fun your own way.

 Mickey’s Not So Scary Halloween Party runs from 7 pm to midnight on the following dates – dates with an asterisk are (or were) sold out:

 Note #2 is that your party ticket gains you entrance into the Magic Kingdom as early as 4 pm.
 Go ahead and get there early to get some attractions in before the party starts!